glycerine/rbook/README.md

 design
 ------

-* goal: enable saving and pushing R plots to the minibook for display
+* goal:

+We want to enable saving and recording of an R session, including plots, commands, and command output to the minibook.
+The minibook is displayed in a web browser and updated as the user's R session progresses.
+Should be usable under an ESS/emacs environment.

 * approach: